Ziad-Abaza/eLearnify/README.md

 eLearnify is designed to empower online education platforms by providing a robust backend service with fine-grained role management, course content delivery, video lessons, quizzes, progress tracking, and certificate generation.
 It supports multiple user roles such as Admin, Instructor, and Learner with appropriate access control and functionality.

+This version integrates **Vue.js** for the frontend along with **Tailwind CSS** for styling, allowing developers to build dynamic and responsive educational interfaces seamlessly connected to the Laravel backend.

 ---

 ## Features

+### Backend

 * **User Authentication & Authorization**